LindenHolt-Whittaker/ProductBrowser/README.md

 npm install
 npm run dev
 ```
-The application will be available at http://localhost:5173
+The application will be available at http://localhost:3000 by default

 ### Running Tests